Book Reviews

 The title and front cover captured my interest.
 There were some nicely painted toy soldiers on the front and the personal aspect with its suggestions of nostalgia were attractive.

 Any one prepared to write a new book on toy soldiers is to be encouraged.
-However there are two negatives that I'll mention first.
-The style of writing is a rambling one which goes off on unnecessary tangents.
-The grammar and punctuation are a bit weird.
-The reasons may be partly because the writer translated from the Spanish and good luck to him for being able to do that but it is a shame he did not get it thoroughly checked by a proficient English speaker.
+However the he grammar and punctuation are a bit strange.
+The reasons may be partly because the writer translated from the Spanish and good luck to him for being able to do that.
 The biggest disappointment was that there were no more pictures inside the book.

 The most interesting part, I found, was his wargames with Playmobile figures.
 I am never likely to do this myself but Alejo did make it sound appealing; the figures stand up to rough treatment and can have weapons removed and changed, figures mounted or dismounted and beards added to signify veterans and so on.
 He included a nice little rule set for ancients to go with them.